 - Family therapy

-- My office can assist you with filing claims for out-of-network benefits.
+- My office can provide you with a superbill for out-of-network benefits.
 I also believe that access to therapy is important, and will work with you and/or your family on a reduced fee for a limited time to increase affordability.
 Please note, I have limited spots available for this.

-- Our first session will be focused on getting to know one another and will be somewhat longer about (1.5 hours).
+- Our first session will be focused on getting to know one another.

-- Individual therapy sessions are typically 50 minutes long, and held 1-2 times per week.
+- Individual therapy sessions are typically 50 minutes long, and held 1x per week.

 - Payment is expected at the time of the session, in the form of credit or debit card.
 An itemized invoice can be provided by the office should you wish to submit for reimbursement to your insurance company.
 If you are interested in doing this, I recommend contacting your insurance company and asking about “out-of-network mental health benefits.”

 - It is very normal to have mixed feelings about attending therapy.
 Please discuss any concerns you may have with me.
 Therapy is about two people working together to achieve YOUR goals.
 Your comfort is of utmost importance to me.

 - As always, feel free to call if you should have any questions or concerns in the interim.